-L. Fund Balance
+M. Fund Balance

 The GASB has promulgated Statement No. 54, entitled Fund Balance Reporting and Governmental Fund Type Definitions.
-The statement is designed to do two things: 1) it clarifies the definition of what activities are to be reported within different types of governmental funds (general fund, special revenue fund type, capital project fund type, debt service fund type, and permanent fund type); and 2) it provides clearer fund balance definitions that comprise a hierarchy based primarily on the extent to which a governmental funds as follows:
+The statement is designed to do two things: 1) it clarifies the definition of what activities are to be reported within different types of governmental funds (General Fund, special revenue fund type, capital project fund type, debt service fund type, and permanent fund type); and 2) it provides clearer fund balance definitions that comprise a hierarchy based primarily on the extent to which a government is bound to observe constraints imposed upon the use of resources reported in governmental funds as follows: